phoeniX-Digital-Design/phoeniX/README.md

 This platform enables researchers and developers to delve into the field realm of approximate computing, where trade-offs between accuracy and computational efficiency can be carefully balanced.
 By offering a range of specialized instructions, optimized datapaths, and adaptable precision controls, phoeniX empowers users to use the help of approximation in diverse application domains, openning the way for advancements in energy-efficient computing, machine learning, image processing, and etc.

-For more information, please take a look at [phoeniX documentation]().

 </div>

 ## Directory Map